philmph/philmph.github.io/content/posts/2/index.md

 The main benefits I've seen from this approach:

+- Works well with automation toolchains
 - YAML is well-known, easy to read and write
-- Works well with automation toolchains
-- Adds an abstraction layer and enables users to _just write YAML_
+- Adds an abstraction layer, allowing non-OpenTofu users can _just write YAML_

 ### Drawbacks